-Joe St. George is a reporter for FOX31 Denver and Channel 2 News, specializing in politics and breaking news.
+Joe St. George is an Emmy award-winning journalist specializing in politics and breaking news for FOX31 Denver and Channel 2 News.

 Part of Joe’s responsibilities include covering the Governor, the General Assembly, the White House and Congress.